Filter by Category:

 Great Teacher Comments:

-Amanda Studer, middle school teacher at St. Raphael Catholic School (Naperville, IL), shared how she is incorporating visual triggers into her grammar lessons.
+Victoria Studer, middle school teacher at St. Raphael Catholic School (Naperville, IL), shared how she is incorporating visual triggers into her grammar lessons.
 She used a squeaky hammer to represent the subject in a sentence and a jumbo nail to represent the direct object.
 Her students loved it!
 Her next lesson plan includes teaching predicate nominatives and predicate adjectives with junky old paint-covered paintbrushes.
 What a great connection between concept and trigger!

 Whitney Hodges shared: